How many pets are in the United States? How many animals are in shelters?

 - The cost of spaying or neutering a pet is less than the cost of raising puppies or kittens for a year.

-The following data are ASPCA estimates unless otherwise indicated.
+The preceding data are ASPCA estimates unless otherwise indicated.

 You may also wish to visit: